GlotFlow/glotflow_chinese_content/README.md

 - **PageBooks**: Links to external Chinese learning sites
 - **Articles**: Standalone Chinese learning articles

-Content is written in YAML/Markdown and built into JSON feeds for the app.
+Content is written in YAML/Markdown and built into JSON feeds + HTML for the app.

 ## Quick Start